shmuel24/oci-ds-byoc-sdk/README.md

 * OCI CLI installed and configured with a user who has Data Science and Object Storage permissions
 * Python 3.12 (for local testing)
 * Docker (for building the container image)
-* Create a Dynamic Group and an IAM policy for your Data Science jobs using the example definitions in the DynamicGroup_Policy file.
+* Create a Dynamic Group and a policy for your Data Science jobs using the example definitions in the DynamicGroup_Policy file.

 ## Setup